 Liver function tests are also used for monitoring in cases of known liver inflammation, injury or disease.

-Where and what is the liver?
+Where and what is the liver, and what does it do?

 The liver is your largest internal organ.
 It sits in the tummy (abdomen), under your diaphragm on the right-hand side.
 It is usually tucked under the ribs, which protect it, although in some people the edge of the liver protrudes slightly.
 If the liver is swollen, through inflammation or disease, it can swell out from under the ribs and make your tummy swollen.